resbaz/nectar-cloud-lessons/Lessons/Lesson_IV/Lesson_IV.md

 Where of course `USER_NAME` is the default account on the remote machine, and `remote_machine_address` is either its IP number or its domain name.

+The dot on its own simply means the current directory in your machine.

 -- *Slide* --

 ## Example 2